flyingmachine/brave-clojure-web/content/writing-macros.md

 ```

 Sweet gorilla of Manila, you've come a long way!
 With this smaller
-portion of the `code-critic` macro thoroughly dissected, we can now
+portion of the `code-critic` macro thoroughly dissected, the full
-turn our attention back to the full macro:
+macro should make more sense:

 ```clojure
 (defmacro code-critic